THIS COURSE IS NOW FULL. SOMETIMES A SPOT DOES OPEN UP – CONTACT US TO JOIN THE WAITING LIST.

 - Revise your own work—as any professional writer will tell you, writing well is all about revising well.

 The Level I curriculum is designed to give you a toolkit of techniques foundational to good writing over the course of two to four terms, depending on your goals, focus and experience.
-We currently teach two core levels of workshops online—each level (usually completed over multiple consecutive terms) builds on the skills and techniques taught in the level before, and at the end of every term your instructor will help you decide on the best path forward.
+We currently teach four core levels of courses—each level (usually completed over multiple consecutive terms) builds on the skills and techniques taught in the level before, and at the end of every term your instructor will help you decide on the best path forward.

-If something comes up and you can’t take the course, let us know at least 24 hours before the first session (so we can offer your spot to someone else) and we’ll give you a complete refund.
-If you decide to drop out after the first session, let us know within three days, and you only pay for the first session—we’ll refund the rest.
-And if at any point in the term your circumstances change such that it’s impossible for you to complete the course, we can offer you a credit voucher based on the number of weeks remaining that you can apply to another course within a year.
+If something comes up and you can’t take the course, let us know at least 24 hours before the first class (so we can offer your spot to someone else) and we’ll give you a complete refund.
+If you decide to drop out after the first class, let us know within three days, and you only pay for the first class—we’ll refund the rest.
+And if at any point in the term your circumstances change such that it’s impossible for you to complete the course, we can offer you a credit voucher based on the number of classes remaining that you can apply to another course within a year.